 So all the usual spellcasting caveats apply.
 Artificers have a fairly broad list to pick from, so you can decide to focus on combat spells, utility spells, and spells that let you create cool effects or items in the world–but your subclass helps determine in what situations you’ll be casting spells.

 Are you casting them in melee combat?
 Are you casting them to support the group?
 To make yourself an unstoppable combat monster?
 All of these things are possible, and you just need the right tools for the right job.

 And sometimes, that tool is the rest of your party.

 Infusions are the other big piece of the Artificer kit.
 These are abilities that let you turn a nonmagical item into a magic item which you can then give to whomever.
 So if you want to give your Fighter a suit of magically powered armor, you can.
 Or if you want to use these Infusions to power yourself up, you can do that too.
 It all depends on the kind of subclass you decide.
 Let’s take a look.

 You’ll gain a number of extra options depending on your subclass–so let’s take a look at those.

-Artillerists manufacture a magical turret that either blasts your enemies with fire or force, or that provides temporary hit points.
-It’s a great way to boost a party’s damage numbers because the turret will attack as a bonus action leaving you free to cast spells like Fireball or Cone of Cold.
-You also turn an arcane focus into an arcane firearm, which adds bonus damage to any spell you cast through it.
+Artillerists manufacture a magical turret that either blasts your enemies with fire or force or provides temporary hit points.
+It’s a great way to boost a party’s damage numbers because the turret will attack as a bonus action.
+That leaves you free to cast spells like Fireball or Cone of Cold.
+You also turn an arcane focus into an arcane firearm.
+This adds bonus damage to any spell you cast through it.

 Creating one can be a little bit of a challenge, as is learning how to play an Artificer.
-But they are one of the most rewarding classes to play when you can get a handle on what special items your party needs.
+But they are one of the most rewarding classes to play.
+Just be sure you have a handle on what special items your party needs.